 The mittens are fairly light, despite being gauntlet length and fairly bulky looking at first glance.
 You won’t have a problem gripping your ski poles with these.
 The Dura-Grip and Stick-Grip additions on the palm and thumb also help you keep a firm grip on poles.

 Swany is another brand that focuses solely on gloves and mittens.
-They have quite a selection but the Legend II stands out because of it’s tech-friendly inner fleece liner.
+They have quite a selection but the Legend II stands out because of its tech-friendly inner fleece liner.
 If you don’t ski in extremely frigid temps, these gloves would be ideal.

 Specs and Features:

+These fully leather mittens certainly look beautiful and feel great on the hands.
+While leather is more prone to scratching than nylon, this isn’t as much of a concern while skiing.
 These mittens are highly water-resistant and will keep your hands dry in the snow.
-It’s ability to handle wind isn’t mentioned but it’s assumed since these are leather wind shouldn’t be a concern.
+Its ability to handle wind isn’t mentioned but it’s assumed since these are leather wind shouldn’t be a concern.

+The major selling point of these mittens is one very cool feature that allows for touchscreen compatibility.
+There is a built-in, non-removable glove liner inside that has touchscreen compatible fingertips.
 On the side of the mittens there is a zipper which when unzipped allows you to use your phone without actually taking anything off.
 Once you’re done, simply move your fingers back inside the mitten and rezip.

 Outdoor Research is a popular brand for the more serious outdoor adventurers.
 They produce apparel and accessories for essentially every activity, from lightweight summer hiking clothing to gear for extreme arctic winters.
 The Alti Mittens are one product of theirs that falls into the latter category.